grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 	  ASN1Cert certificate_list<0..2^24-1>;
 	  Extension extensions<0..2^16-1>;
 	} Certificate;

+certificate_request_context
+: If this message is in response to a CertificateRequest, the value of certificate_request_context in that message.

+certificate_list
+: This is a sequence (chain) of certificates.
+The sender's certificate MUST come first in the list.
+Each following certificate SHOULD directly certify one preceding it.
+Because certificate validation requires that trust anchors be distributed independently, a certificate that specifies a trust anchor MAY be omitted from the chain, provided that supported peers are known to possess any omitted certificates.

 Valid extensions include OCSP Status extensions ([RFC6066] and [RFC6961]) and SignedCertificateTimestamps ([RFC6962]).
 Any extension presented in a Certificate message must only be presented if the associated ClientHello extension was presented in the initial handshake.